maxwellfoley/qihardware.org/guide/setup-bitcoin-fullnode.md

 ### HARD: Setup fullnode in Raspberry Pi / PC

+We recommend against the raspberry pi bitcoin fullnode, as we have tried many times.
+The raspberry pi is underpowered and without enough ram.
+The other issue, is throughput on the drive.

 - [Setup Bitcoin Core fullnode](https://bitcoin.org/en/full-node)
 - [Setup Bitcore Node fullnode](https://bitcore.io/guides/full-node)
 - [Setup Bcoin fullnode](http://bcoin.io/guides/vps-setup.html)